juanpc2018/ReBirth338/README.md

 MagicISO CD/DVD drivers require to Reboot Windows in SafeMode to Dissable 7 Driver Enforcement, then install as Administrator and/or allow Windows to load testsigned drivers with cmd "bcdedit /set testsigning on" </br>

 ReBirth for PC was Discontinued as Freeware in [2005](https://web.archive.org/web/20051130043931/http://www.rebirthmuseum.com/) and replaced by ReBirth for iPad Discontinued in [2017](https://help.reasonstudios.com/hc/en-us/articles/360002216853-ReBirth-for-iPad-has-been-discontinued)</br>
-ReBirth ReWire worked with [Reason 10](https://reverb.com/news/how-to-combine-2-daws-with-rewire) or older </br>
+ReWire worked with [Reason 10](https://reverb.com/news/how-to-combine-2-daws-with-rewire) or older </br>

 ReBirth requires to open the software, test a Benchmark: 22900 here i3-12100 with Balanced power settings, then opens a help file, select drivers/settings & close Rebirth. </br>
 ReBirth cannot be opened in ReWire mode when running ReBirth for the 1st time. </br>